City-of-Bloomington/example-playbooks/README.md

 ### Using Ansible

-#### Base OS installation on hosts
+#### Base OS installation on clients

-This assumes you have already set up the new destination machine with a base OS installation.
+Ansible assumes you have already set up the new client/destination machine with a base OS installation.
 There are many options for getting that configured:

-  - This could be completed using Vagrant and VirtualBox.
+  - Install a base OS on an actual hardware instance of a machine.
+  - Install a base OS on a virtual machine.
+VirtualBox or VMWare are common options.
+      - VirtualBox is a free and capable solution for creating virtual machines on your local machine.
+      - VMWare is a commercial solution that also makes the base OS install very straightforward.
+  - Use Vagrant to spin up a base virtual machine.
+Vagrant does have the abilitiy to call a configuration management solution like Ansible automatically.
+VirtualBox and VMWare are both options here too.
 If you're using VMWare for virtualization, you'll need the commercial version of Vagrant to work with VMWare.
-  - I didn't have that, so I just did a manual install on the VM.
-VMWare does make this very straightforward to do.
-  - This could also be an actual hardware instance of a machine.
+  - Use Docker containers?
+(Still working on this...)

 You'll also need a user account that can sudo.